AM243x Motor Control SDK 2025.00.00

 • Support for multi-channel encoders of different make under load share mode (Refer Load Share Mode for more details)

-• Three channel support on TMDS243EVM and 2 channel support on LP-AM243 (tested on ICSSG0 instance and PRU1 slice).
+• Three channel example on TMDS243EVM and two channel example on LP-AM243 (tested on ICSSG0 instance and PRU1 slice)

 • Tested with three different encoder makes (EDM35, EKS36, EKM36)